N4v1ds0n/PP5-predictive_analysis/README.md

 - Automatically predict the health status of a leaf based on an image.

 - Provide interpretable prediction reports for the examined leaves.

+## Implementation of Business Requirements

+### Business Requirement 1: Visual Differentiation

+Key result:
+Differentiate healthy from diseased leaves through image analysis.

+Data processing Tasks:

+- Image normalization
+- PCA was used to check feature separability between healthy and infected leaves.
+- Check balancing and verify class distribution to avoid biased learning.

+Outcome: Ensured the dataset was visually and statistically robust for effective classification.

+### Business Requirement 2: Disease Detection & Classification by ML model

+Key result:
+Train an ML model capable of classifying cherry leaves as healthy or diseased.

+Data preparation and ML training tasks:

+- Training set augmentation for model robustnesss.
+- Resizing images for consistency across the set.
+- Model Tuning (Sigmoid or Softmax)
+- Evaluate performance (track accuracy, precision, recall, F1-score, and ROC curves).
+- Check for overfitting by compared training vs. validation vs. test accuracy.

+Outcome: Trained an excellingly performing and efficient model based on Softmax that meets the needs of the business requirement.

+### Business Requirement 3: Model deployment with clear documentation and prediction tool providing a report

+ML performance visualization Tasks:

+- Confusion Matrices and other preformance markers visualize performance over all sets
+- Generate prediction reports showing predicted class labels, confidence scores.
+- Deploy streamlit dashboard to provide findings and functionalities.

+Outcome: The deployed model provides insights and functionality for users of the dashboard.

+Conclusion:

+Each task perforem in this project was tailored to fulfill part of the business requirements
+- Data processing and visualisation confirmed data quality
+- Augmentation, and preprocessing as well as model selection and evaluation ensure a well trained model.
+- performance evaluation, reporting and interactivity create an insightful and functional deployment.

 ## Hypotheses and Validation